Historic buildings inspectors or conservation officers preserve buildings of special heritage, so that future generations may enjoy them

-In the role of an historic buildings inspector or conservation officer, you'll advise on and promote the conservation of historic buildings, structures and areas of special historic, architectural, or artistic interest.
+Your role, as a historic buildings inspector or conservation officer, will be to advise on and promote the conservation of historic buildings, structures and areas of special historic, architectural, or artistic interest.

 As an historic buildings inspector or conservation officer, you'll need to:

-- visit sites, inspect and survey historic sites and buildings
+- visit sites, and inspect and survey historic sites and buildings

 - assess and recommend buildings and areas for conservation and produce area appraisals and schedules of work